ashutoshshuklaUT/ashutoshshuklaUT.github.io/index.markdown

     <div class="about-content">
     <div class="profile-container">
         <img src="/images/profile.jpg" alt="Ashutosh profile picture" class="profile-image">
-        <p>Hello, I am Ashutosh Shukla, a Senior Operations Research Scientist in the Network Strategy Design and Innovation group at BNSF Railway.
-Prior to joining BNSF Railway, I received my PhD in Operations Research and Industrial Engineering from The University of Texas at Austin.
-More details about my work at BNSF and my dissertation research are in the later paragraphs.
-The objective of creating this website is to document my learning about various topics and share it with others.</p>
+        <p>Hello!
+I am Ashutosh Shukla, a Senior Operations Research Scientist in the Network Strategy Design and Innovation group at BNSF Railway.
+Prior to joining BNSF Railway, I received my PhD in Operations Research and Industrial Engineering from The University of Texas at Austin.</p>

+        <p>I am interested in developing mathematical models (and algorithmic approaches to solve them) that can aid in decision-making related to design and operations of complex networked infrastructures (think transportation networks, power networks, communication networks).</p>

+        Apart from mathematical modeling, I like to play a varierty of sports, read, and watch movies, and TV series.

       </div>